 A: Classified Substitute Employees are covered under the Fair Labor Standard Act (FLSA).
 The FLSA states, "employees must be paid at least one and one-half (1.5) times their regular rate of pay for all hours physically worked over forty (40) in a workweek or eight (8) hours in a workday.

 Q: How many accounts am I eligible to make a direct deposit?

 A: District employees and substitutes can only set up one (1) account for direct deposit.

 Q: How do I make Direct Deposit changes?

-A: Automatic deposit forms can be found here, or in the business office.
+A: Please contact the Business Office to make a change to your direct deposit.
 If you need to change your account information immediately, please contact the payroll office.

 Q: What is Supplemental Pay?

 A: Supplemental hours are hours worked in excess of your base.
 Your base hours are paid for as part of your regular work assignment each month.
 If you work hours beyond your regular work schedule, you will want to submit those hours on a Supplemental timesheet to be paid.

 A: Supplemental Timesheets are typically due on the 21st of each month.
 Supplemental work done from June 22-30th should be put on a timesheet and turned in June 30th to avoid having payment cross from one fiscal year into the next.
 Please make sure your timesheets are submitted according to the deadlines on the Payroll Schedule.
 Late timesheets will be held until the following month for payment.
 Click here for a list of the scheduled paydays for Supplemental Timesheets.